pjbiggs/Massey203311/Week8/Week8.md

 rdp_train_set_14.fa  FASTA   DNA     10,678  15,409,307      320  1,443.1    2,210
 ```

 so as you can see, a wide range.
 This will result in a large alignment visualised with `msaPrettyPrint()`.
-In orer to find an area of interest as above with the way the printing works, look at the options with `msaPrettyPrint()` to find a way to remove the names temporaily as this will maximise the alignment in the PDF, and there are less pages to visually inspect.
+In orer to find an area of interest as above with the way the printing works, look at the options with `msaPrettyPrint()` to find a way to remove the names temporarily as this will maximise the alignment in the PDF, and there are less pages to visually inspect.

 iii) Choosing the ~100 - 150bp region is up to you.
 Once you have a region, I would suggest getting that smaller region clarified with `msa` (as a new object maybe), and then using the same region coordinates (i.e., `start` and `end`) for visualising the alignment with  `seqLogo`.